miketang84/bamboo/doc/urlrouter.md

 		['/form_submit/'] = form_submit,
 	}

 where the value of first element `URLS[1]` is corresponding to router setting in the mongrel2.conf.
-Usually, it is chosen as `\` for non-complicated applications.
+Usually, it is chosen as `/` for non-complicated applications.
 The key of key-value pair is the url for each equest, and it must have an unique handler function.
 The convention of keys follows as:

-+ first character of url string with more than one letter should be not '/', like '/index/' ---> 'index/'
++ first character of url string with more than one letter should not be "/", like "/index/" ---> "index/";
-+ the last character with '/' preferred, like '/form_submit' ----> 'form_submit/'
++ the last character with "/" preferred, like "/form_submit" ----> "form_submit/";
-+ the url string can also be lua regular expression, that mapping a batch of requests with the same pattern into one handler function
++ the url string can also be lua regular expression, that mapping a batch of requests with the same pattern into one handler function.

 After setting up URLS table, Bamboo splits URLS into two parts, specific-url part and general-url part.
 For a given url string, how does Bamboo find out the proper handler function?
 The procedures follow as: